-- Note 1: An occupant does not have an evacuation impairment when ALL answers on the form are ticked with Yes.
-Do not answer "Yes" to any question unless the occupant is able to meet the criterion at all times of the day or night. - Note 2: If this form is being used to exclude occupants from the need for evacuation support, the excluded person must be reassessed when the person's evacuation ability changes or otherwise monthly.
-Monthly evacuation drills should be used to determine the ability of a person to safely evacuate the building in the event of fire.
+Note 1: The occupant does not have an evacuation impairment when ALL answers on the form are ticked with Yes.

+A "Yes" answer means that the occupant is able to meet the criteria at all times of the day or night.

+Note 2: Fire safety evacuation drills should be practiced monthly to determine the ability of a person to safely evacuate the building in the event of fire.